The Three Stooges: Sequel

 On May 7, 2015, a sequel was announced, with Sean Hayes, Chris Diamantopoulos, and Will Sasso all reprising their roles.
 Cameron Fay has been hired to write the script.
 Production was scheduled to begin in 2018.

-The Three Little Stooges (TBA)
+The Three Little Stooges

 On February 3, 2016, C3 announced a new comedy/adventure film titled The Three Little Stooges.
 It was to star Gordy De StJeor, Liam Dow, and Luke Clark as 12-year-old versions of Moe, Larry, and Curly.
 The first film, which set the foundation for future films and television spin-offs, was set to begin production in November 2017, and was expected to be released in 2018.
 The screenplay was written by Harris Goldberg, with Sean McNamara set to direct.
 The film's budget is $5.8 million.
 On July 19, 2017, C3 began seeking crowdfunding to pay for a portion of the budget.
 In August 2017, they exceeded their minimum goal of $50,000.